nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Notes.md

 # Working with Git Notes
-Smart Git supports the [git notes](../GitConcepts/GitNotes.md) feature available in Git, which allows additional information such as metadata to be associated with a commit.
+Smart Git supports the [Git notes](../GitConcepts/GitNotes.md) feature available in Git, which allows additional information such as metadata to be associated with a commit.

 Notes can be used for many different purposes, such as:
 - Storing reference information to requirements (as an alternative to using [BugTraq](../Integrations/Bugtraq-links-to-issue-trackers.md) to link to a ticketing in a commit message)